ntusg-blockchain/2018-Fall-Developer-Challenge/challenge3/README.md

 ## Submission

-Please attach your `simple_coin.py` file to an email (together with other challenges solution, if any) and send to [blockchain.ntusg@gmail.com](mailto:blockchain.ntusg@gmail.com).
-Please also fill in the email topic with "2018 Recruitment Challenge -- Blockchain@NTU".
+Please upload your `simple_coin.py` file to the Google Form (Section 3/4) we sent to your email.